jhallen/ivy-lang/readme.md

 	modified = original::new_environment

-ALso, when a closure is retrieved from an object with a member called *mom* via dot notation, the object will replace the environment part of the closure:
+Also, when a closure is retrieved from an object with a member called *mom* via dot notation, the object will replace the environment part of the closure:

 	->x=10